AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/triggers-and-filters-for-mobile-smart-campaigns.md

 * Was Sent Push Notification - filter and inactivity filter

-Search for **mobile app** in the right panel to list all of the Mobile App triggers and filters.
+Search for "mobile app" in the right panel to list all of the Mobile App triggers and filters.

 ![](assets/triggers-and-filters-for-mobile-smart-campaigns-1.png)